Burial Mound – Going inside.

 He designes half a bridge with a gate, taking in account a paper article his mother saved in the 1980s with a photograph of the former 18th century entrance point.
 The article is written in the Frisian language and talks about the shame and loss of civilization of contemporary youth.

-Half a brigde with a gate is the entrance to an intimate encounter with the family grave.
-Along the moat a hedge of holly will be planted.
+Boerstra designed half a bridge with a gate as the entrance to an intimate encounter with the family grave.
+Along the moat a hedge of holly is planted.

 Where the Tsjonger runs, lies Aldskoat (Oudeschoot transl.)
 (43)